adamluckydo/ontology/Soul.md

 - All beliefs are empty & dependently originating
   - The only time to interpret a belief or story is in the present moment
   - Any given narrative doesn't have a real existence, so check whether your narratives are actually helpful
+  - Another way of putting it: We are not inherently "some way".
+Our minds are just simulation/projection machines built on tautologies.
+If you act differently than the way "you are", you are now "that way"
 - You have the power to shape the reality you want to live in
   - Extreme Ownership: If you feel badly, look for what you can do to handle the problem (even if it's not your fault).
   - Be your own researcher: "Right now, what is helpful?"